European Mediscience Awards

 Capital Market Transaction of the Year Award

-sponsored by LifeSci Partners
+sponsored by Stephenson Harwood

-The 2022 shortlist:
+The 2025 shortlist:

 Most Significant Contribution to the Mediscience Sector Award